Houston Maritime Lawyer

 You or the loved one you lost to a maritime accident might be covered by the Jones Act, the LHWCA, the Outer Continental Shelf Lands Act, general maritime law, a U.S. state’s workers’ compensation act, the Death on the High Seas Act, or some other statute.
-Because these bodies of law also have differing rules about how long you have to file your claim, it is critical to speak to a maritime lawyer as soon as possible and to ascertain which set of laws governs your claim.
+Because these bodies of law also have differing rules about how long you have to file your claim, it is critical to speak to a Houston maritime lawyer as soon as possible and to ascertain which set of laws governs your claim.

 The issue of choosing the proper laws under which to make your maritime injury compensation claim is a complicated one.
 Many claims have been denied because of the claimant’s wrong choice of law or jurisdiction.
 Claimants don’t often get a second chance to try again if they choose wrongly the first time.
 Since your rights and opportunities to recover monetary compensation under the Jones Act and other maritime laws could be much more multifaceted than other types of cases, it is key that you choose experienced and concerned maritime injury attorneys like Chad Points and Tony Denena to handle your claims.

 Dangerous Off-Shore Jobs Mean Serious Injuries And High Fatality Rates

 Many marine workers, oil rig workers, and seamen are working in dangerous, high-risk environments and are involved in highly physical and demanding daily tasks.
 It comes as no surprise that a significant number of workers are injured each year in offshore and dock accidents.
 Some of these serious injuries include fall injuries, traumatic brain injuries, back and spine injuries, bone fractures, lost limbs, torn ligaments, lacerations, crushing incidents and drowning incidents.